-My child is doing well with many of his ABA programs, even the ones that focus on play.
+My child is doing well with many of his ABA programs, even the ones that focus on the development of play skills.
 Unfortunately, he doesn’t play with most of the toys that we give him, and he has worked for the same five things since our program began a year ago (marshmallow peeps, Thomas trains, tickles, Wiggles songs, and raisins).
-What can I do to expand his interests and maybe even get those interests to function as reinforcers for teaching targets?
+What can I do to expand his interests and maybe even get those interests to function as motivators when teaching new skills?

 Answered by Tanya Baynham, MS, BCBA

 The observation that the child will engage in restricted or repetitive behavior and may also display restricted interests is commonly seen in autism.
 Expanding those interests, specifically in the areas of toy use and play, is an important programming goal because it can result in a number of positive effects.
 First, rates of socially appropriate behaviors may increase while rates of inappropriate behaviors may decrease.
 For example, engaging a child in looking at a book may decrease stereotypic behaviors or passivity (Nuzzolo-Gomez, Leonard, Ortiz, Rivera, & Greer, 2002).
 Second, interest expansion can lead to new social opportunities for children and promote greater flexibility when bringing them to new environments.
 For example, a child with a new preference for coloring may be more successful in a restaurant because he will sit and color the menu, or he may be able to attend Sunday school because he will color a picture when directed.
 Third, the addition of new reinforcers in ABA programs can help prevent the child from becoming satiated on specific motivators such that they lose their power.
 Finally, new items may enable providers to allocate more highly preferred items for difficult teaching targets and less preferred items for easier targets.